daomeow/feeture-films/README.md

 Visit the most trust recommendation resource for quality entertainment, Feeture Films!
 ![Tooltip and responsive GIF](https://media.giphy.com/media/mX4cSRSf6xvBI4RA2g/giphy.gif)

-## Overview
-- React fundamentals
-- Learn how to test React components & asynchronous JS
-- Create a multi-page UX using Router

 ## Description
 - Feeture Films provides a user friendly experience to research current and past films
 - Click on a film to expand the movie’s details